apita1423/libraryadventure-pp3/README.md

 ![CI Python Linter](/assets/images/python_linter.png)

 ### Unfixed Bugs
 I took the Library Adventure title and book art from ASCII.
-Both the title and art made it within the 80 col rule, but there were trailing white spaces that I was not able to get rid off.
-When I tried it moved the symbols in a different directions.
-Puting it through the CI Python Linter, it does show the trailing whitespaces for that area.
+Both the title and art made it within the 80 col rule, but there were trailing white spaces that I was not able to get rid of.
+When I tried, it would moved the symbols in different directions.
+Puting the code through the CI Python Linter, it does show the trailing whitespaces for that area.

 ---

 ## Credits

 ### Code Used
-Python was fun and I would like to continue creating other projects.
-But, I did have much help from the people of YouTube.
+I found python fun and I would like to continue creating other projects.
+But, I did have extra help from the people of YouTube.

 - Learn Learn Scratch Tutorials helped with the creation of the typewriter effect block of code.